 Master of science degree programs and graduate certificates in several engineering and applied science fields are offered through the Graduate School.
 Students should consult the Graduate School catalog for details.

 The Henry C. Lee College of Criminal Justice and Forensic Sciences

-The Henry C. Lee College of Criminal Justice and Forensic Sciences provides programs for students who wish to major in degree programs specifically oriented toward careers in criminal justice, forensic science, forensic psychology, fire science, arson investigation, fire protection engineering, forensic computer investigation, national security, homeland security and emergency management, and related programs.
+The Henry C. Lee College of Criminal Justice and Forensic Sciences provides programs for students who wish to major in degree programs specifically oriented toward careers in criminal justice, forensic science, fire science, arson investigation, fire protection engineering, forensic computer investigation, national security, homeland security and emergency management, and related programs.
 The College provides a broad professional education, which often incorporates classroom learning with laboratory and field experience.
 The College attracts students of varied ages and levels of experience from recent high school graduates to seasoned industry professionals.
 It also serves professionals seeking programs designed to meet requirements of national and/or regional accreditations and licensures.

 School of Health Sciences

 The School of Health Sciences prepares students to develop the competencies necessary to be a successful healthcare professional in the 21st century.
 Students learn and grow through interprofessional education, hands-on experiences, and a curriculum focused upon healthcare innovation, systems thinking, and using evidence-based approaches to solve today’s biggest challenges in healthcare.

 Graduate programs are offered through the Graduate School in Health Administration, Human Nutrition, and Public Health.
 The Dietetic Internship program provides experiences that are designed to fulfill required competencies established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics while earning nine graduate credits.